Napier Waller: Early life

 Napier Waller was born in Penshurst, Victoria in 1893.
-His parents were Australians Sarah (née Napier) and William Waller, a contractor.
+His parents were Sarah (née Napier) and William Waller, a contractor.
 He left the local school aged 14 to work on his father's farm, then in 1913 began studies at the National Gallery school in Melbourne in drawing, under Frederick McCubbin, graduating to Bernard Hall's painting classes, winning ten prizes and exhibiting in 1915.

 War years

 Waller enlisted in August 1915 in the 22nd Infantry Battalion, later being transferred to the Artillery. and in October married Christian Yandell, from Castlemaine, a fellow student who had graduated before him in 1914.
 He went into action in France as a bombardier in the 111th Howitzer battery of the 4th Division, Australian Imperial Force serving there from 1916 then in May 1917 at Bullecourt where he sustained wounds from an exploding artillery necessitating the amputation of his right arm.
 Born right-handed, he learned to use his left hand while recuperating, during which time Christian nursed him and supported them through her commercial illustration, and they spent time in Tasmania recovering from influenza acquired during the Spanish Flu epidemic.